CLASSIFICATION NO. 704

 The Administrative Services Manager is responsible for managing, coordinating and planning diverse administrative functions, such as budgeting, grant administration, contract administration, purchasing, facility siting and maintenance and management information systems and professional, technical and clerical support activities.
 Incumbents also assist in the administrative aspects of program planning, policy development, intergovernmental activities and public relations.
 The Administrative Services Manager generally reports to the director of a department or division, and provides direction to the division managers on policy issues.

-The Administrative Services Manager differs from the Administrative Services Supervisor which has broader responsibility for administrative and management functions and directs administrative services through subordinate supervisors.
+The Administrative Services Manager differs from the Administrative Services Supervisor as the former has broader responsibility for administrative and management functions and directs administrative services through subordinate supervisors.
 It also differs from the Office Manager which oversees central administrative support functions, but has only limited responsibility for budgets, grants, contracts or intergovernmental relations.

 Duties may include but are not limited to the following:

 - Oversees central administrative functions, including accounting, financial reporting, payroll, billing, personnel administration, risk management, information system administration, purchasing, vendor relations, facilities maintenance and clerical support; serves as liaison to other County departments with jurisdiction in these activities.

 - Prepares and administers department budgets; reviews, analyzes and makes recommendations on budget requests; prepares budget justifications and presents budget to department or division director; monitors revenues and expenditures.

 - Prepares and administers department contracts for services and capital purchases; prepares requests for proposals; negotiates terms and conditions; monitors contracted services for legal, fiscal and program compliance.

 - Prepares grant applications and administers grant funds; researches available grant funds and programs; monitors expenditures and collects data to prepare regular grant reports; serves as liaison to granting agency.